-The shirt looks sturdy and stiff, but it also gives the comfort and breathability you need during summer.
-It doesn’t shrink noticeable and should last you a long time.
+The shirt looks sturdy but also gives you the comfort and breathability you need during summer.
+It doesn’t shrink noticeably and should last you a long time.

 Picking the right pair of roofing shoes can be tricky and time-consuming.
 It is very important to wear shoes that will keep you safe and prevent you from slipping or falling.

 You need to pay attention to the following:

 - The outsole should be made from rubber for extra traction & grip.
 Vibram and MAXWear wedge are our favorites.